 Those who believe they can move mountains, do.
 Those who believe they can’t, cannot.
 Belief triggers the power to do.

-Belief that cancer can be cured will ultimately produce cures for cancer.
-Now a days the belief to protect the environment will pave it’s way.
-We shall only devise the system to curb various type of pollutions.
+The belief that cancer can be cured will ultimately produce cures for cancer.
+Nowadays the belief to protect the environment will pave its way.
+We shall only devise the system to curb various types of pollutions.

 Mar’21, Technology to solve the global plastics problem becomes reality.
 In a bid to solve the global plastic crisis, Mura Technology [“Mura”], the UK-based technology company, has announced that construction has started on the world’s first commercial-scale plant to use its revolutionary “hydrothermal” process, able to recycle all forms of plastic waste and provide the raw ingredients for a sustainable circular plastic economy.(https://www.hydrocarbonprocessing.com/news/2021/03/technology-to-solve-the-global-plastics-problem-becomes-reality).